MeirDukhan/cba/README.md

 Requirements
 ------------

-Ansible installed and an AWS account with appropriate credentials.
+Ansible shoud be installed and an AWS account with appropriate credentials should be setup.

 Also: **boto and boto3** must be installed as well, either system wide or by using a **virtualenv & pip**.